 Haleakala crater is… well, first let me get this out of the way: It’s pronounced HOLLY – OCK – AH – LA.
 And ‘crater’ you should be able to pronounce because Hooked on Phonics.
 Haleakala crater is a colossal, extinct-ish ex-volcano on the island of Māui, Hawaii.
 It currently exists in what they call a “non-eruptive phase” and the last time she blew her top was sometime in the 17th century.
 Probably because she swore that if one. more. person. joked about “getting lei’d” she was going to lose it.
 EXPLOSIONS!

-“Haleakala” translates to “House of the Sun” and according to Aloha-Hawaii.com the touching story of an ancient Hawaiian Veruca Salt goes like this:
+“Haleakala” translates to “House of the Sun” and according to Aloha-Hawaii.com the touching story of an ancient Hawaiian Veruca Salt who wants it all goes like this:

 The demi-god Maui and his mother, Hina, lived near Rainbow Falls in Hilo on the island of Hawaii.
 Hina would make kapa [fabric] from the bark of the wauke and mamaki tree, and the strips would be dyed with magnificent designs to form cloth.
 The kapa, however, would still be damp when night fell, and Hina would lament how the sun moved too quickly across the sky to dry the cloth.